ssamirkr/Heart-Disease-Prediction-EDA-/README.md

 Heart Disease Detection
-This project uses Exploratory Data Analysis (EDA) and machine learning techniques to detect and predict the risk of heart disease based on various health factors.
+This project uses Exploratory Data Analysis (EDA) to detect the risk of heart disease based on various health factors.

-Project Overview
+Dataset Overview
-In this project, the goal was to identify key risk factors for heart disease (such as high cholesterol, age, and high blood pressure) and develop a model to predict the likelihood of heart disease occurrence.
+Age: The age of the individual in years.
+Sex: Gender of the individual (M for Male, F for Female).
+ChestPainType: Type of chest pain the individual experiences (e.g., ATA - Atypical Angina).
+RestingBP: Resting blood pressure in mm Hg.
+Cholesterol: Serum cholesterol in mg/dl.
+FastingBS: Fasting blood sugar level (0 indicates less than 120 mg/dl, 1 indicates greater than 120 mg/dl).
+RestingECG: Resting electrocardiographic results (e.g., Normal, ST-T wave abnormality).
+MaxHR: Maximum heart rate achieved during exercise.
+ExerciseAngina: Whether the individual experiences angina (chest pain) during exercise (Y for Yes, N for No).
+Oldpeak: Depression of the ST segment, indicating a possible heart disease.
+ST_Slope: The slope of the peak exercise ST segment (e.g., Up, Flat, Down).
+HeartDisease: Target variable indicating if the individual has heart disease (0 for No, 1 for Yes).
 Key Steps Involved
 Exploratory Data Analysis (EDA):